Veterans Affairs Compensation for Sleep Apnea

 3. a connection between the current disability and the in-service injury or illness.

-Many times, the veteran did not seek treatment for sleep issues during service because, at the time, they didn’t realize that they had a sleep disorder.
-In these cases, it can be difficult to gather the evidence a veteran needs to be service-connected for their sleep disorder.
+Many times, the Veteran did not seek treatment for sleep issues during service because, at the time, they didn’t realize that they had a sleep disorder.
+In these cases, it can be difficult to gather the evidence a Veteran needs to be service-connected for their sleep disorder.

 In some cases, sleep apnea may be related to another service-connected disability, such as post-traumatic stress disorder.